barnardcsc/Spring-25-The-Nutty-Arcade-Gamifying-Squirrel-Census-Data/README.md

 ## **Acknowledgements**

 Thank you to the NYC Open Data Team at the Office of Technology and Innovation (OTI), BetaNYC, and Data Through Design for organizing and producing this annual festival.
-Thank you to the Barnard College's Vagelos Computational Science Center for the platform to host this event as part of our workshop series.
+Thank you to Barnard College's Vagelos Computational Science Center (CSC) for the platform to host this event as part of our regular workshop series.
 And a big thank you to HarvardX's CS50G: Introduction to Game Development course and faculty for providing me the tools to learning how to build 2D video games using Lua and LÖVE.